Top Java Coding Round Questions Asked in Interviews (With Detailed Solutions)

 }

 💡 7.
-Count Frequency of Each Character
+Count the Frequency of Each Character

 Input: "apple"